The Enemy is a Liar

 Elijah is someone we all know about.
-He did some crazy stuff.
-Spent some time with a poor widow and her son and ended up raising him from the dead one night.
-He took on 450 prophets of Baal, called down fire from heaven, and showed that there is only one true God who is deserving of our worship.
+He did some crazy stuff most of us have read or been told about.
+Elijah spent some time with a poor widow and her son.
+He actually ended up raising the son from the dead one night.
+He then took on 450 prophets of Baal by calling down fire from heaven, and showing that there is only one true God deserving of our worship.
 Elijah raised up Elisha, his faithful follower who wouldn't settle for just one portion of Elijah's favor, but wanted a double portion.
-He is also known for finding God in the stillness, long after the rushing wind, the loud thunder and the chaos of the storm.
+And finally, Elijah is known for finding God in the stillness, long after the rushing wind, the loud thunder and the chaos of the storm passed by.

 Preachers preach about Elijah, he is the topic of conferences and men's retreats.
 We even name our kids after him.
 But Enoch, not so much.
+You may not even know him.
 There is actually very little written about Enoch in Scripture.
 Further study would teach you that Enoch was born, he had a son, was a preacher in a very corrupt generation and then he was no more.
 That's it.
 That's all we know and yet, Enoch was listed in the great hall of faith in Hebrews 11.

 "By faith, Enoch was taken from this life, so that he did not experience death: “He could not be found, because God had taken him away.”
 For before he was taken, he was commended as one who pleased God.
 And without faith, it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him."
 (Hebrews 11:5-6)